Ear Surgery

 To Sum Up

 Hematoma should be quickly addressed, even if it is not an emergency.
 The faster treatment will lead to minimal scar formation and prevention of the discomfort and heavy flaps of the ear.
-Additionally, the treatment of hematoma will also include the causes of the disease and prevent it from happening in the future.
+The treatment of hematoma will also include the causes of the disease and prevent it from happening in the future.